Updated: Dec 15, 2020

-Ditch the stimulants
+1) Ditch the stimulants

 It’s so easy to try and perk yourself up, relieve the stress or anxiety with a glass of wine, coffee or chocolate bar when you’re anxious, tired or feeling stressed.
-But while a little is fine, a regular coffee, sugar or alcohol habit is a real stress on the body.
-Caffeine, alcohol and sugar are all stimulants which cause our blood sugar levels to fluctuate leading to anxiety, mood swings and energy slumps.
+But while a little is fine, a regular coffee, sugar or alcohol habit can be a real stress on the body.
+Caffeine, alcohol and sugar are all stimulants which can cause our blood sugar levels to fluctuate leading to anxiety, mood swings and energy slumps.

-The subsequent release of stress hormones leave us feeling far worse in the long run.
-They also deplete important nutrients such as B vitamins and zinc which we need to keep us calm and focused.
+The subsequent release of stress hormones also leave us feeling far worse in the long run.
+They deplete important nutrients such as B vitamins and zinc which we need to keep us calm and focused.

-Eat protein at each meal
+2) Eat protein at each meal

-Try to eat a some protein such as eggs, meat, poultry, fish, pulses, nuts and seeds at each meal.
-You ideally need a goo hand sized portion at each meal in length and thickness or at least 20grams per meal.
+Try to eat some protein such as eggs, meat, poultry, fish, pulses, nuts and seeds at each meal.
+You ideally need a good hand sized portion at each meal in length and thickness or at least 25grams per meal.

-Eat little and often
+3) Eat little and often

 This prevents falls in blood sugar and the accompanying feelings of anxiety.
 If anxiety is a problem try and eat at within an hour of waking and get into the habit of having a small healthy snack mid-morning and mid-afternoon such as nuts and seeds, hummus or nut butter with oatcakes, or natural yoghurt with berries.
 You could also go for a nutty flapjack, dried fruit and nuts, or a small amount of good quality dark chocolate.

-Eat foods rich in tryptophan
+4) Eat foods rich in tryptophan

 Tryptophan is a building block for making serotonin, our feel good hormone.
 It is found in chicken, turkey, fish, yoghurt, oats, eggs and beans.

-Relax with magnesium and calcium rich foods
+5) Relax with magnesium and calcium rich foods

 Calcium and magnesium are both important for nerve function and relaxation.
 Nuts, seeds, green vegetables, sardines and salmon are good sources of calcium.
 Nuts and greens also provide good levels of magnesium, along with brown rice, oats, rye, buckwheat and quinoa.

-Be calm with B vitamins
+5) Be calm with B vitamins

 The B vitamins are vital for combating stress and anxiety.
 Vitamin B5, the ‘anti-stress’ vitamin, is particularly important as it plays a central role in adrenal function and our stress response.
 Increase your B vitamin intake with nuts, seeds, eggs, lamb, chicken, rye, oats, lentils and quinoa.

-Get your oats
+6) Get your oats

 Oats are a complex carbohydrate which means they are great for stabilising energy levels.
 Oats contain a substance called gramine which is said to have calming properties and herbalists often recommend oat tincture to combat anxiety.
 Get your day off to a relaxing start with a bowl of warming porridge – sprinkle with nuts and seeds for added protein and nutrients.

-Calm yourself with herbs
+7) Calm yourself with herbs

-Take time for yourself
+8) Take time for yourself

 Don't feel guilty taking me-time!
 Everybody will benefit including those around you.
-‘Me -time’ could include reading a book, going for a walk, swimming, meditation, a warm bath with Epsom salts, or anything you find relaxing (colouring, sewing, knitting).
+‘Me -time’ could include reading a book, going for a walk, swimming, meditation, deep breathing, a warm bath with Epsom salts, or anything you find relaxing (colouring, sewing, knitting).

-Laugh, find joy and have fun!
+10) Laugh, find joy and have fun!